jeff-cardwell/adug_from_scratch_build/README.md

     Minimum Stability []: dev
     Package Type (e.g. library, project, metapackage, composer-plugin) []: project License []:

+    Define your dependencies.

+          Would you like to define your dependencies (require) interactively [yes]? no Would you like to define your dev dependencies (require-dev) interactively [yes]? no

+    {
+        "name": "adug/from-scratch",
+        "description": "Blah blah blah",
+        "type": "project",
+        "authors": [
+            {
+                "name": "Jeff Cardwell",
+                "email": "jeffcardwellbusiness@gmail.com"
+            }
+        ],
+        "minimum-stability": "dev",
+        "require": {}
+    }

+    Do you confirm generation [yes]? yes
     ```
 3. Require the Drupal package repository